reverb6821/storelytic/README.md

 * [bcryptjs](https://www.npmjs.com/package/bcryptjs) - Optimized bcrypt in JavaScript with zero dependencies.
 * [multer](https://github.com/expressjs/multer) - nodejs middleware for file upload.
 * [swagger](https://swagger.io/) - Tool for API development.

+How to use
+1- run db:migrate
+2- run db:seed:all
+3- on db assign Authority to ADMIN, USER & STAFF on user_roles table (ADMIN should have all authorities, staff user & staff authorities, user only user aut)

+# NEXT
+rework on product (add qty and image) add redux toolkit on react